 A little more than a month later, on August 19, the Bronze Fonz, created by artist Gerald P. Sawyer, was officially dedicated; former cast members of Happy Days—including a clearly bemused Henry Winkler—even showed up to press the flesh.
 In the months that followed, VISIT Milwaukee won a 2009 Destiny Award from the National Council Of Destination Organizations, and a gold medal from the Society Of American Travel Writers for “best publicity campaign for a convention and visitors bureau.”
 Pictures of Milwaukee natives and tourists alike posing with the grinning bronze visage became commonplace, and when it wasn’t being kissed, fondled, or mounted, the statue was known to catch the attentions of travel writers far and wide.

 The key players in the drama eventually moved on.
 David Fantle would soon leave VISIT Milwaukee and accept a position as deputy secretary for the Wisconsin Department of Tourism.
-These days, he works in public relations.
-Brenner redirected his energies toward beer, and is now the proprietor of Brenner Brewing Co.
-“Now that the death threats have stopped, I don’t even think about the Bronze Fonz anymore,” he said in 2011.
+Brenner redirected his energies toward beer, and eventually opened Brenner Brewing Co.
+“Now that the death threats have stopped, I don’t think about the Bronze Fonz anymore,” he said in 2011.
 “But if somebody tossed that thing into the river, they would definitely get a lifetime supply of beer from the Brenner Brewing Co.”
+(Brenner Brewing Co. closed in 2017.)